thclee32/CS172-ElasticsearchTweets/README.md

 NOTE: This script does not terminate correctly when the index already exists.

-To search for tweets with a certain word in it, run
+To search for tweets with a certain word in it, run:
 ```
 ./elasticquery.sh
 ```